yggdrasil-network/yggdrasil-network.github.io/platforms.md

 - You may need to create the TAP adapter first if it doesn't already exist, i.e. `ifconfig tap0 create`.
 - OpenBSD is not capable of listening on both IPv4 and IPv6 at the same time on the same socket (unlike FreeBSD and NetBSD).
 This affects the `Listen` and `AdminListen` configuration options.
 You will need to set `Listen` and `AdminListen` to use either an IPv4 or an IPv6 address.
 - You may consider using [relayd](https://man.openbsd.org/relayd.8) to allow incoming Yggdrasil connections on both IPv4 and IPv6 simultaneously.

-## EdgeRouter

-- Tested and working on the EdgeRouter X, using the [vyatta-yggdrasil](https://github.com/neilalexander/vyatta-yggdrasil) wrapper package.